mrrb/server/README.md

 14. Reboot system and check that everything works.
 15. Go to the portainer page and set it up.
     * Gen a KEY and save it into the `env.extra.json` file (`HOMEPAGE_PORTAINER_KEY`).
-16. Regenerate the environment file `sudo sh -c 'source /srv/server/server.sh && gen_server_env'`.
+16. Regenerate the environment file `sudo bash -c 'source /srv/server/server.sh && gen_server_env'`.
 17. Restart service `sudo systemctl restart server.service`.
 18. Enjoy 😉.